Skip to content

 NATO’s definition of defence expenditure includes some items that Sweden has not previously defined as defence expenditure.
 These are items such as value-added tax for defence materiel and pensions for military personnel.
 To enable a more representative comparison of Swedish defence expenditure in a NATO context, Sweden has decided to adjust a number of items in its reporting of defence expenditure to NATO.

-Appropriations for military defence were increased by SEK 27 billion (28 per cent increase) from 2023 to 2024.
-Sweden’s total defence expenditure according to NATO’s definition is expected to amount to 2.1 per cent of GDP in 2024.
+Appropriations for military defence were increased by almost SEK 13 billion (10 per cent increase) from 2024 to 2025.
+Sweden’s total defence expenditure according to NATO’s definition is expected to amount to 2.2 per cent of GDP in 2024.

 There is broad political consensus in Sweden that the appropriations for military defence, i.e. appropriations 1:1–1:13 of expenditure area 6, should continue to increase.
-This consensus is exemplified by the political agreement between all parties in the Riksdag on 16 March 2022 and by the Defence Commission’s report:
+This is outlined in the bill Total Defence 2025–2030 adopted by the Government on 15 October 2024:

 The aim of NATO’s joint defence planning is to minimise the time between the outset of a crisis and the start of an intervention.
 As a member of NATO, Sweden is now part of NATO’s defence planning and participates in NATO’s joint defence.
 This means that Sweden is part of, and contributes to, NATO forces and command structures.